the-samskritam-project/chaatra/README.md

 - **High quality Sanskrit learning experience,** centred around the needs of the student.
 - **Convenient access to Sanskrit literature,** with quality translations.
 - **Scalable language learning platform,** which is extendable to other Indic languages.
-- **Burturing a community,** by bringing together Sanskrit scholars, learners, and teachers to build a sense of community and connectedness.
+- **Nurturing a community,** by bringing together Sanskrit scholars, learners, and teachers to build a sense of community and connectedness.

 ## What Needs to be Built